 This blog post is the last article in a six-part series on Jenkins configuration as code.

-Using Jenkins configuration as code, one can manage the Jenkins master configuration with simple, declarative YAML files and manage them as code.
+Using Jenkins configuration as code, one can manage the Jenkins controller configuration with simple, declarative YAML files and manage them as code.
 Looks promising, so how do you start?

 How to migrate?

 A major end-user concern is adopting a tool that they don’t need to learn from scratch: they already run a production Jenkins controller, with hundreds of configured plugins, and adopting JCasC will be a huge migration effort for them.

 Even users who start a fresh new Jenkins controller from scratch will probably not write their initial JenkinsYAML file without concrete samples.
 If you missed previous blog posts from the Jenkins configuration as code series, we generate reference documentation and schema you can rely on.
 But this is still the hard way.